Word Counter & SEO Analyser

-Count words, sentences, reading time.
-Flesch-Kincaid readability and SEO analysis.
+Count words, characters, sentences, and reading time.
+Flesch-Kincaid, Gunning Fog, and SMOG readability scores.
+Passive voice detection, adverb analysis, keyword density, and character limits for Twitter/X, LinkedIn, Instagram, meta title, and meta description.
 Runs in your browser.
 No uploads, no signups, no ads.

-Paste your text to get word count, readability scores, SEO analysis, and keyword density, all calculated locally for privacy.
+Paste your text to get word count, character count, readability scores, SEO analysis, and keyword density, all calculated locally in your browser.
+Nothing is uploaded.

 Words